YYichel/LiquidSoapMCP/README.md

 # ❤️ Acknowledgments

-Built for the Liquidsoap community—and for all the radio nerds, DJs, and hobby streamers who want to make Liquidsoap easier, safer, and way more fun with AI assistance.
+Built for the Liquidsoap community — and for the DJs, webradio operators, self-hosters, and audio nerds who want Liquidsoap to be easier, safer, and more fun with AI assistance.

 ---